Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Methods

-\\ and the optimization is successful if $min(E_{\theta}) = E_0$, being $E_0$ the energy of the ground state.
+and the optimization is successful if $min(E_{\theta}) = E_0$, being $E_0$ the energy of the ground state.
 To find the eigenvector that gives the ground state of the system, a hardware-efficient ansatz with an entanglement between adjacent qubits is expressive enough \cite{Kandala2017}.
 In our case, it consists of $L$ layers of parameterized $R_y R_z$ gates per qubit, followed by a ladder of controlled Z gates (CZ) plus a final parameterized layer of $R_y R_z$ gates (Fig.\;\ref{ansatz}).
 So, the total number of parameters $N_\theta$ is $2n(L+1)$.
 Finally, our quantum circuit also has an initial layer of $R_y(\pi/4)$ gates to avoid starting directly in the state $\ket{0}^{\otimes n}$.
 However, this layer is not necessary unless we initialize parameters near zero.

 It is important to note that this is not the \textit{smallest} possible ansatz.
-For instance, a QAOA ansatz is also expressive and can employ fewer parameters, as in Ref.\;\cite{PhysRevResearch.2.043246}, where only $N_\theta=n$ parameters are necessary to solve the Transverse Field Ising Model.
+For instance, a QAOA ansatz is also expressive and uses fewer parameters, as in Ref.\;\cite{PhysRevResearch.2.043246}, where only $N_\theta=n$ parameters are necessary to solve the Transverse Field Ising Model (TFIM).
 This gives a more trainable quantum circuit which performs a more efficient energy minimization.
-This also occurs for adaptive ansatze, which help to mitigate problems in the optimization landscape \cite{Grimsley2023}.
+This also occurs for adaptive ansatzes, which help to mitigate problems in the optimization landscape \cite{Grimsley2023,liu2023training}.
 Therefore, combining a highly trainable and expressive ansatz with an efficient optimization method is crucial if we want to scale towards larger systems.
-However, to see the capability of optimizers to avoid local minima and make a good statistic, an expressive ansatz with relatively low trainability is more suitable to work with classical computational resources.
+However, to see the capability of optimizers to avoid local minima and make a representative statistical sample, an expressive ansatz with relatively low trainability is more suitable to work with classical computational resources.